 Our lives are busy, and a few minutes of silence is a rare treat for most people.
 Many of us don’t get to embrace silence as much as our world has become increasingly digitized and we are more dependent on our devices: many of us are constantly ‘on’.

 Even conversations with family members, work colleagues, kids and friends do not give us the respite we need from noise.
-In fact, it just adds to the mental clutter going on in our minds and creates more frustration, anger and an imbalance in our mental and physical health.
+In fact, it just adds to the mental clutter going on in our minds and creates more frustration, anger and an imbalance in our physical and mental health.

 “Escaping noise is a modern-day challenge but essential to our well-being: the power of silence is scientifically-proven when it comes to the benefits it can offer our minds and bodies.”